Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results: Acknowledgements

 \section{Acknowledgements}

-We thank Samuli Laine and Timo Aila for fruitful discussions about their work, and Phil Bachman and Colin Raffel for corrections to the pre-print version of this paper.
-We also thank everyone at The Curious AI Company for their help, encouragement, and ideas.
+We thank Samuli Laine and Timo Aila for fruitful discussions about their work, Phil Bachman, Colin Raffel, and Thomas Robert for noticing errors in the previous versions of this paper and everyone at The Curious AI Company for their help, encouragement, and ideas.